elastic/logstash-contrib/README.md

 The plugins here are maintained by the core Logstash team, and supported by the community.

+## Developing

+Logstash will load plugins from logstash-contrib if you use the --pluginpath (-p) argument pointing at this project:

+    bin/logstash agent -p .../logstash-contrib/lib [options]

+See the README.md in the main Logstash project for more information.

 ## Building

 The same build principles which exist in the core Logstash project will apply here.